 Is gene therapy safe?

 AAV-based gene therapeutics have proven safe and well-tolerated in every clinical trial conducted to date.
+Only mild adverse events have been noted with high doses of an AAV9 serotype vector, but AAVogen uses an AAV6 serotype vector with an excellent safety profile.
 This is why the current resurgence in gene therapy is often described as the "golden age" for this technology.

 No drug is absolutely safe, however, which is why particular care is taken when conducting clinical trials with emerging technologies like gene therapeutics.
 It's important to understand that despite the name, the adeno-associated viral vectors used today are entirely unrelated to the adenoviral vectors that produced tragic consequences in the '90s.